 We have introduced the following new enhancements to improve the productivity of agents, supervisors, and administrators.

-In Configuration Manager, the administrator can now configure the greeting messages to bypass the automatic translation.
+- Ability to Bypass Automatic Translation in Greeting Messages: In Configuration Manager, the administrator can configure the greeting messages to bypass the automatic translation.
 Greeting messages are routinely used to invite the customers to a chat session.
 You can type your message in the chat window, and select to automatically translate.
 With the new enhancement, however, you can bypass the automatic translation and let the user provide a customized translation instead.
 See Greeting Messages in the summary table.

 New features and enhancements to VCC-Configuration Manager impact supervisors and agents.
 Some of these features are available to agents and supervisors by default, while others need to be enabled by administrators to benefit from the functionality.